AlexAntony3/glowbystef/README.md

 Booking appointments
 Paying for said booked appointments in advance
 The ability for users to review each service which would then be reflected within a star rating.
+Other users can then use that rating and review any feedback left behind by other clients.

 These features are important aspects to make a more refined and finished product.
 However, due to time constraints I was no able to fulfil all the actions of this project that I initially intended.
 I intend to continually improve this website to make it functional and appealing for Stef’s clientele.